MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/storage/Block-FileShareAccess.md

 # Block-FileShareAccess

 ## SYNOPSIS
 Blocks access to a file share.
+This adjusts security descriptors of the SMB share and the underlying NTFS folder.

 ## SYNTAX